Hammerling-Research-Group/dlq/README.md

 This repository contains code used to estimate methane emission start and end time (detection), source location (localization), and emission rate (quantification) using concentration observations from a network of point-in-space continuous monitoring systems.

-## Installation
+## Installation & Usage

 Though the current code is still largely in "research code" form, users are still encouraged to engage with it.

-To do so, the simplest approach is to ingest the full repo, and work from the packaged example and sample `input_data`:
+The simplest approach is to ingest the full repo, and work from the packaged example and sample `input_data`.

+To do so, follow these steps:

+1. Download the latest version of this repository, which includes the entire DLQ codebase, as a zipped/compressed file:

 ```r
 download.file(url = "https://github.com/Hammerling-Research-Group/dlq/archive/refs/heads/main.zip",
               destfile = "Desktop/DLQ.zip") # change `Desktop` to anywhere you'd like
 ```

+2. Navigate to where the code is stored and uncompress/unzip.

+3. Go into the unzipped folder and open `DLQ.Rproj` by double clicking it.
+This should open a new RStudio session, with `DLQ.Rproj` set as the root.

+4. In the session, navigate to the `Files` tab and start by opening and running the `MAIN_1_simulate.R` script.

+5. Then, proceed to and run the `MAIN_2_DLQ.R` script.

 ## Usage

+This line only downloads the zipped main codebase.
+Once downloaded, it needs to be uncompressed/unzipped.
+This can be done manually to avoid potential errors with file paths, etc. Once unzipped, users can open DLQ.Rproj, which will initiate a new RStudio session.
+From there, they navigate to R, and start with MAIN_1_* , and progress through.

+## Code Structure

 The code is separated into two main scripts: 1) `MAIN_1_simulate` runs the Gaussian puff atmospheric dispersion model, and 2) `MAIN_2_DLQ` uses output from the Gaussian puff model to perform DLQ.
 The `/helpers/HELPER_*` scripts contain auxiliary functions used in the `MAIN_1_` and `MAIN_2_` scripts.